-It is necessary for China to develop a modern maritime military force structure commensurate with its national security and development interests, safeguard its national sovereignty and maritime rights and interests, protect the security of strategic SLOCs and overseas interests, and participate in international maritime cooperation, so as to provide strategic support for building itself into a maritime power.63
+sovereignty and maritime rights and interests, protect the security of strategic SLOCs and overseas interests, and participate in international maritime cooperation, so as to provide strategic support for building itself into a maritime power.

-In 2014, Senior Colonel Zhou Bo, Director of the Centre Security for Cooperation at China's Ministry National of Defence wrote in Chinese news site "the Middle East still prevails as the most important (energy) source.
-By the end of 2013, China had become the largest trader and the largest net oilimporter in the world.
-The Indian Ocean, and hence the security of sea lanes of communication
+In 2014, Senior Colonel Zhou Bo, Director of the Centre for Security Cooperation at China's Ministry of National Defence wrote in a Chinese news site "the Middle East still prevails as the most important (energy) source.
+By the end of 2013, China had become the largest trader and the largest net oil-importer in the world.
+The Indian Ocean, and hence the security of sea lanes of communication (SLOC) from Bab-el-Mandeb, Hormuz, to the Malacca Strait, is thus vitally important for China".
+Chinese

 "China is leveraging military modernization, influence campaigns, and predatory economics to coerce neighboring countries to reorder the Indo-Pacific to their advantage.
-As China continues its economic and military ascendance, asserting power through an allof-nation long-term strategy. seek...Indo-Pacific regional hegemony in the near-term and displacement of the United States to achieve global preeminence in the future."
+As China continues its economic and military ascendance, asserting power through an all-of-nation long-term strategy, it will seek...Indo-Pacific regional hegemony in the near-term and displacement of the United States to achieve global preeminence in the future."

-~ Summary of the 2018 National Defense Strategy of the United States of America, p.2

-(SLOC) from Bab-el-Mandeb, Hormuz, to the Malacca Strait, is thus vitally important for China".
-64 Chinese naval patrols in the Indian Ocean only began in 2008; however, they have increased in tempo, with submarine deployments taking place in 2013 and 2014, and the establishment of China's first overseas military base at Djibouti, with another planned soon near its commercial port Gwadar, Pakistan.
-Naval strategists James Holmes and Toshi Yoshihara assert, "given that commercial shipping must traverse the same oceanic routes to reach Indian and Chinese ports, mutual fears persist that the bodies of water stretching from the Persian Gulf to the South China Sea could be held hostage in the event of a crisis or conflict".65
+- Summary of the 2018 National Defense Strategy of the United States of America, p.2 naval patrols in the Indian Ocean only began in 2008; however, they have increased in tempo, with submarine deployments taking place in 2013 and 2014, and the establishment of China's first overseas military base at Djibouti, with another planned soon near its commercial port Gwadar, Pakistan.
+Naval strategists James Holmes and Toshi Yoshihara assert, "given that commercial shipping must traverse the same oceanic routes to reach Indian and Chinese ports, mutual fears persist that the bodies of water stretching from the Persian Gulf to the South China Sea could be held hostage in the event of a crisis or conflict".